AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 ![img_1.png](img_1.png)

 ### 1.3.3 Excessive amount of threads
-By default, we create threadpool with 3000 threads or more.
+By default, we create thread-pool with 3000 threads or more.
 Apart from issues with JVMs running on machines with low amount of cores, it leads to excessive context switching.
 ```
 ...